wesnoth/wesnoth/src/wesnoth_lua_config.md

 ## 10) Check Mainline

-Finally, read the Lua manual section on incompatibilties with older versions.
+Finally, read the Lua manual section on incompatibilities with older versions.
 Be sure to check all mainline Lua modules to ensure any deprecated or removed Lua functions are updated.

 __Commit any changes needed.__